 It has become much more common in recent decades.
-More than 6% of the US population use prescription drugs for non-medical reasons each year.
-The American health system is becoming increasingly under pressure, and doctors are prescribing more medication as a way to alleviate some of the burden.
+More than 6% of the US population uses prescription drugs for non-medical reasons each year.
+The American health system is under pressure, and doctors are prescribing more medication as a way to alleviate some of the burdens.
 A rapid increase in the development of new medicines is only making the problem worse.
 With a 400% increase in prescribed medication over the last decade, it is no surprise that the prevalence of prescription drug addiction is growing.

 What is prescription drug addiction?

 Prescription drugs that commonly lead to addiction can range from opioids such as morphine to depressants such as Valium.
 A patient abuses prescription drugs when they take them in any way other than their doctor has prescribed.
 This, in turn, can result in addiction.

 Addiction often arises when someone is prescribed a drug for painful symptoms like headaches or chronic pain.
 Taking the medication induces extremely positive effects such as effective pain relief, reduced stress levels, and feelings of euphoria.
 They begin to continually pursue these feelings by taking the drug ever more frequently.
 Over time, this leads to changes in the way their brain responds to the medication, as well as negative physical, psychological, and behavioral withdrawal symptoms when they stop taking it.

 Addiction can lead to overdose and life-threatening health consequences.
 And it’s not only the user that is at risk.
 The addict’s behavior can also endanger family and close acquaintances.

 How is prescription drug addiction treated?